 What food, drink and cuisine advice can you provide?

 Guatemala’s cuisine tends to have distinctive regional variations, and many of the dishes have descended from Mayan ancestry combined with Spanish and Mexican influences.
-Like its neighbours corn tortillas, beans and rice, served alongside meat and fish are staples in most dishes, although soups and stews also feature highly in the local diet.
+Like its neighbors corn tortillas, beans and rice, served alongside meat and fish are staples in most dishes, although soups and stews also feature highly in the local diet.
 All dishes tend to include some meat, but fish and seafood are found in coastal regions and many dishes are spicy, usually made with fiery chillies.
 Guatemalan’s eat three meals a day, with lunch being the main meal.

 A 10% tip is normal in restaurants where service has not been included.